gramaziokohler/clamp_electronics/README.md

 ## Controller Design

-This repository hold Eagle schematics and board designs for different controller design.
 Not all designs implemented the full list of design goals.

 ### [01_SerialController]()